danielgjackson/reddit-scraper/README.md

   * a file `submission-$DATE-$SUBMISSIONID.csv` file, where `$DATE` is the created date of the submission, and `$SUBMISSIONID` is the ID of the submission, and containing one row for each comment.
 Nesting is identified by the number of asterisks in the initial column.
 These files are placed in subdirectories -- one for each year and month (`YYYY-MM` format).

-If preferred, you can change the output to `.json` with `--output json`.
+If preferred, you can change the output to machine-readable `.json` with `--output json`.

 <!--